Do-it-yourself biology: Criticism and concerns

 A 2007 ETC Group report warns that the danger of this development is not just bioterror, but "bio-error".

+Further regulation into research conducted by these DIY Biology laboratories could lead them to being able to produce government-backed data.
+However, the movement was founded on the core ideals of unregulated biological innovations.
+In order to keep these laboratories accountable, Trust Architecture and regulatory bodies are implemented in the community to ensure accountability.

-While detractors argue that do-it-yourself biologists need some sort of supervision, enthusiasts argue that uniform supervision is impossible and the best way to prevent accidents or malevolence is to encourage a culture of transparency, where, in essence, do-it-yourself biologists would be peer reviewed by other biohackers.
+While detractors argue that do-it-yourself biologists need some sort of supervision, enthusiasts argue that uniform supervision is impossible and the best way to prevent accidents or malevolence is to encourage a culture of transparency, where, in essence, do-it-yourself biologists would be peer-reviewed by other biohackers.
 DIYbio argues that fear of potential hazards should be met with increased research and education rather than closing the door on the profound positive impacts that distributed biological technology will have on human health, the environment, and the standard of living around the world.
 Due to the lack of precedent regarding such a business model, the DIYbio founders see this as an opportunity to be innovators in regulatory and safety policy.

+Given the ongoing controversy surrounding biosafety, one of the ways people can become more aware of how to incorporate safety is through understanding which levels of experimentation require regulation.
+According to the National Institute of Health guidelines for research involving recombinant DNA, experiments are categorized based on their potential risk, with higher-risk work, such as manipulating pathogenic organisms.
+While lower-risk activities, such as basic laboratory techniques that do not involve harmful agents, may be exempt or require minimal oversight.